deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.2.9 =

+* fix bug when thumbnails had numeric indexes in the sizes metadata array
+* fix bug when bulk reoptimizing on some specific conditions

+= 4.2.8 =

+* fix bug when searching for thumbanils of files with same prefix
+* fix bug when several successive images have all files missing

 = 4.2.7 =